Note: From the January/February 2017 issue of Sporting Classics.

 “The rest is kind of history,” Bucher said.
 “It got to the point that I was doing tons of carving for him and started putting bands on a lot of his calls.”

 Largent took the finished calls to Minnesota to sell at an outdoor show in Minneapolis, “loading his car completely full and selling them all,” Bucher said.
 Largent returned, gave Bucher another order, and on they went for some time.
-Eventually Bucher asked if Largent would mind if he struck out on his own.
+Bucher eventually asked if Largent would mind if he struck out on his own.
 Largent’s answer: Go forth and prosper.

 From there, Bucher was off to the races.
 He began showcasing his work in art galleries—at one point more than 100 featured his creations all across the country.
 Looking to move into mass production, Bucher began noticing office supplies with laser engraving on them, which set him to thinking: Why not use that same technology with duck calls?